Scuderia Toro Rosso: 2019

-With Honda expanding its partnership to the senior Red Bull Racing team from 2019 onwards, Scuderia Toro Rosso was also confirmed to continue its works partnership with Honda for the long term until at least the 2020 season.
+With Honda expanding its partnership to the senior Red Bull Racing team from 2019 onwards, Scuderia Toro Rosso was also confirmed to continue its full-works partnership with Honda for the long term until at least the 2020 season.
 Pierre Gasly was promoted to Red Bull for 2019.
 His replacement at Toro Rosso was Daniil Kvyat—re-hired by the team after he was previously dropped in 2017.
 Brendon Hartley was replaced by 2018 Formula 2 third-place finisher Alexander Albon.
 Kvyat finished 10th at the opening race in Australia, keeping Red Bull's newly promoted Gasly behind him for much of the race.
 Albon scored his first Formula One points with a 9th place in Bahrain, before finishing 10th in China after starting from the pit lane.
 Kvyat suffered consecutive collision-related retirements in China and in Azerbaijan.
 Toro Rosso recorded a double points-finish in Monaco, the first time the team had done so in over two years since the 2017 Spanish Grand Prix.
 The team scored an excellent result at the rain-affected German Grand Prix, where clever strategy calls allowed Kvyat and Albon to finish 3rd and 6th respectively.
 This was Toro Rosso's first podium finish since their shock win at the 2008 Italian Grand Prix, and their best ever race result in terms of total points.

 Prior to the Belgian Grand Prix, Albon left the team after being promoted to Red Bull, replacing Gasly who returned to Toro Rosso.
 A number of consistent points-finishes followed, as the STR14 demonstrated its ability to fight at the front of the midfield.
 This included 7th and 9th in Belgium and 7th and 10th in Japan.
 At the chaotic Brazilian Grand Prix, Toro Rosso claimed their third podium finish.
 Gasly took advantage of multiple incidents and held off Lewis Hamilton's Mercedes in a drag race to the finish line to finish 2nd.
 In the final race, Danill Kvyat finished ninth to give the team their 500th point.

 Over the course of 2019, Toro Rosso only suffered a single reliability-related retirement, Kvyat's oil leak in Italy.
 This is in stark contrast to 2018, with seven such retirements.
 This consistency was rewarded as the team ended the season in 6th place in the championship with 85 points, their best ever points haul in the team's history.

+For the 2020 season, Toro Rosso officially rebranded into the Scuderia AlphaTauri team, to promote parent company RedBull's fashion label, AlphaTauri.